CFSS-MACSS/0-reworked-site/content/assignments/reproducible-research/index.md

   research interests
 - It is hard to provide a precise estimate of the time you should spend on this assignment, but you can take the average time you spent on each assignment so far as a reference.
-The time spent on this homework should be at least equal to that average time
+The time spent on this assignment should be at least equal to that average time you’ve spent on prior assignments but it will likely take longer.

-**Please notice**: The goal of this homework is to show and strengthen what you have learned so far in the course.
-We expect you to complete it alone (you can rely on classmates for advice, but the homework itself needs to be completed alone).
+**Please notice**: The goal of this assignment is to show and strengthen what you have learned so far in the course.
+We expect you to complete it alone (you can rely on classmates for advice, but the assignment itself needs to be completed alone).
 We expect you to adopt coding strategies that make sense to you, and code that you fully understand and can debug on your own.